FiV0/xtdb-chinook/README.md

 ## License

-The same as the chinook repo.
+The same as the chinook repository.